-While we’re always open to regular submissions of all forms of poetry and artwork, every issue of Rattle includes a special tribute dedicated to some ethnic, vocational, or stylistic group.
+While we’re always open to regular submissions of all forms of poetry and artwork, every issue of Rattle includes a special tribute dedicated to some social, vocational, or stylistic group.
 Listed below are our upcoming calls for submissions, along with their deadlines.
 These calls are subject to change at any time, with the more distant issues less certain.
-To submit for a tribute, just follow the regular guidelines and mention that you’d like it to be considered for the tribute, or be sure to select the appropriate category on our Submittable manager.
-As always, submissions are free, and payment for publication is $100 per poem and a complimentary print subscription.
+To submit for a tribute, just mail us up to four previously unpublished poems and mention that you’d like it to be considered for the theme, or be sure to select the appropriate category on our Submittable manager.
+As always, submissions are free, and payment for publication is $200 per poem and a complimentary print subscription.

 Artwork: We still need cover art for this issue.
-To submit, use the artwork category on Submittable.
-Rarely we publish internal black and white art that relates to the theme—though usually we’d rather use the space for as much poetry as possible.
+To submit something relevant to the theme, use the artwork category on Submittable.

 Further Down the Line